Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Summary

 \section{Summary}

 In this work, we analyze the $\gamma$-ray LCs of the most promising 24 periodicity candidates presented by P20.
-Relative to P20, these LCs are extended from 9 to 12 years of {\it Fermi}-LAT data, the energies are expanded from $>$1~GeV to $>$0.1~GeV, increasing the signal-to-noise ratio.
+Relative to P20, these LCs are extended from 9 to 12 years of {\it Fermi}-LAT data and the energies are expanded from $>$1~GeV to $>$0.1~GeV, increasing the signal-to-noise ratio.
 In addition, the upper limits are treated in a way that allows us to retain information about the flux variations.
-We also employ an improved version of our periodicity-search pipeline, composed of ten different statistical methods to infer periods and three associated techniques to get the significance.
-This pipeline is improved by including the ARIMA/ARFIMA autoregresive algorithm.
-As a result, we have obtained a sample with periodic $\gamma$-ray emission detected at global significance $\gtrsim3\sigma$.
-This sample consists of five blazars$-$ four BL Lacs, S5 0716+714, OJ 014, PG 1553+113, and PKS 2155$-$304, and one FSRQ, PKS 0454$-$234.
+We also employ an improved version of our periodicity-search pipeline, composed of seven different methods to infer periods and the associated test statistics.
+This pipeline is improved by including the ARIMA/ARFIMA autoregressive algorithm.
+As a result, we have obtained that 1553+113 with periodic $\gamma$-ray emission detected at a ``global significance'' level of $\approx1.8\sigma$.